IIIF/api/source/api/presentation/2.0/index.md

 ##  7. Additional Resource Types

-There are cases where additional information is needed to fully represent an institution's set of works and their components.
+There are cases where additional information is needed to fully represent objects and their components.

 First, additional section information may be available as to which canvases, or parts thereof, should be grouped together in some way.
 This could be for textual reasons, such as to distinguish books, chapters, verses, sections, non-content-bearing pages, the table of contents or similar.
 Equally, physical features might be important such as quires or gatherings, sections that have been added later and so forth.
 These cases are solved with range resources.

-Secondly, as the information is primarily divided by canvas (and thus page), there may be higher level groupings of annotations that need to be recorded.
-For example, all of the English translation annotations of a medieval French document could be kept separate from the direct transcription, or an edition into modern French.
+Secondly, as associated resource lists are divided per canvas, there may be higher level groupings of annotations that need to be recorded.
+For example, all of the English translation annotations of a medieval French document could be kept separate from the transcription, or an edition into modern French.
 These cases are solved by assigning an annotation list to be within a layer resource.

 Thirdly, the specification otherwise assumes that a manifest is the highest level of description.
-In order to allow easy advertising and discovery of the manifests, we introduce a collection resource which can aggregate sub-collections and/or manifests.
-If the recommended URI pattern is used, this provides a client system a means to locate all of the manifests provided by an institution.
+In order to allow easy advertising and browsing of the manifests, we introduce a collection resource which can aggregate sub-collections and/or manifests.
+If the recommended URI pattern is used, this provides a client system a means to locate all of the manifests provided by a server.

 ![All Resource Types](img/objects-all.png){: .h400px}